-1.1 That Members approve the proposed schemes and associated financial commitment from the Better Care Fund (BCF) required to establish and deliver the projects and mandatory grant delivery during 2018/19.

-- 1.2 That this report is also referred to a meeting of the Finance and Management Committee for consideration and approval. - 1.3 That Members consider the new schemes wider impact on other Council Services. - 1.4 That Members approve the additional hours and associated staffing costs for an initial period of 12 months within the housing solutions team to deliver the Hospital to Home scheme
+- 1.1 Following approval at Housing and Community Services Committee on 7th June, that the Finance and Management Committee approve the proposed schemes and associated financial commitment from the Better Care Fund (BCF) required to establish and deliver the projects and mandatory grant delivery during 2018/19. - 1.2 That each of the new projects are established as separate schemes within the Council's capital programme for 2018/19. - 1.3 That the Committee acknowledges the wider impact of the schemes on other Council Services. - 1.4 That the Committee approves the additional hours and associated staffing costs within the Housing Solutions Team to deliver the Hospital-to-Home scheme